OpenChain-Project/OpenChain-JWG/CaseStudy/BusinessFlow/Report-of-business-workflow-and-roles.md

-# Report of Studies into Business Workflow and Defined Roles for Software Development
+# Report of Studies into Business Workflows and Defined Roles for Software Development

 ### An Outcome of the OpenChain Japan Work Group